Tag Archives: hometown

 Story time.

 It’s been very cold here recently, which makes me think of snow.
-As I was working on my previous post regarding driving, I remembered a story that I shouldn’t have lived to tell.
+As I was working on my previous post regarding driving, I remembered a story that I shouldn’t have lived to tell about.
 This was a long time ago when I was in “college”.
 Let’s see how many of the details I can remember.

 Back then, I would have been driving… what?
 It was probably a 1987 Dodge Lancer (turbo, of course).
 I probably had recently gotten rid of my 1969 Mustang (fastback, of course).
 The car is sort of important if you want to imagine what the result of my youthful stupidity could have looked like, but it doesn’t factor into any details of the story.

+I was “going” to “school” at The Art “Institute” of Pittsburgh (for music production, of course) and we were coming up on a holiday break.
+Probably Christmas, considering the weather.
 I never really got close to anyone at school.
-I never made any friends.
-I was pretty much a loner and I had an apartment kind of distant from the school.
-Other students were all in a common apartment building near the school, downtown, so they had opportunities to socialize.
+I was pretty much a loner and I had an apartment kind of removed from the school, which was downtown.
+Other students were all in a common apartment building near the school so they had opportunities to socialize.
 But whatever.
 Me being a loner is nothing new.

 School’s out, we’re loaded up in my car and we headed north.
 Winter in the wasteland means it gets dark early.
 Like nighttime at 5:00pm dark/early.
 And it’s interstate driving the whole way.
 And it’s winter.
 And… we enter a blizzard.
 There’s hardly any way for me to really explain the gravity of this.
 I drove, me and this burnout doper, we drove through this blizzard in near white-out conditions, at full fucking highway speed.
-I drove at 60 miles an hour or more, for at least an hour.
+I drove at probably 70 miles an hour, for at least an hour.
 There was not a single car on the highway.
 There was not a single snowplow truck on the highway.
 There was nobody out but us.
 For at least an hour.
 If there was anyone – anyone – out on the highway, we would be dead.
-Snowy roads with near zero visibility at 60 miles an hour.
+Snowy roads with near zero visibility at 70 miles an hour.
 No one would be able to avoid a collision or swerving off the road to their death.
 For most of the drive, I don’t think we spoke much at all.
 The snow flying over the windshield was like a hypnotic screen saver (in the days before screen savers).
 Maybe my passenger was tripping, I wouldn’t know.
 But if he was, the visuals would have been stupendous.
-I don’t even know how I navigated turns.

 I remember not taking him directly to his house, but dropping him off somewhere along the way.
 He said he was going to meet someone there who would drive him home.
 This is pre-cell phone era, so I don’t even know how this was planned.
 I don’t remember much after that.
 I don’t seem to remember him coming back to school after Christmas break.
 I didn’t stay long in school after that incident either.
-I’d become a little suspicious about how there would be jobs for all these music production graduates, so I eventually dropped out.
+I’d become a little suspicious about how would there would be jobs for all these music production graduates, so I eventually dropped out.

 It’s definitely an overused saying, but someone was watching over us that night.